 Okay, we admit, this final accessory is far from necessary, but it’s too darn cool to not include in this list.
-Crema Coffee Products makes these great upgraded steam levers for the Infuser, Barista Express, and Bartista Pro machines.
+There is a company that makes these great upgraded steam levers for the Infuser, Barista Express, and Barista Pro machines.
 If you want to give your machine an extra industrial touch, this is a really cool way to do it.

 Any of these accessories would make great gifts, or upgrades to your at home coffee station.
 Breville machines offer a good base, but these are the elements that we at Lifestyle Lab recommend upgrading for a better overall experience.